lkobnas/road-sign-recognition/README.md

 ## Object Detection and Recognition

-We used the jetson-inference as the foundation, which is a high-performance repository that utilizes NVIDIA TensorRT to deploy neural networks onto the Jetson Nano development board.
+We used [jetson-inference](https://github.com/dusty-nv/jetson-inference) as the foundation, which is a high-performance repository that utilizes NVIDIA TensorRT to deploy neural networks onto the Jetson Nano development board.
 We utilize the detectNet library from the DNN vision library to achieve real-time object detection and image object detection.

 SSD-MobileNet-V2 is a deep neural network architecture that is designed for real-time object detection.
 It is a variant of the popular MobileNet architecture, which was introduced in 2017 and has since become a widely-used framework for mobile object detection.
 It can run on mobile devices and process high-resolution images (up to 1080p) at frame rates of up to 30 fps with high detection accuracy and precision.